chromium/hterm/doc/ControlSequences.md

 | 1060 |         |        | Set legacy keyboard emulation (X11R6)       | Won't support |
 | 1061 |         |        | Set VT220 keyboard emulation                | *Ignored (TBD)* |
 | 2004 |         |        | Set bracketed paste mode                    | Supported |

+### Mouse Reporting / Tracking

+These are the sequences that the terminal generates based on mouse events the user themselves create.
+The terminal sends them to the remote so the application can handle mouse inputs.
+These could be things as simple as clicking different mouse buttons in different terminal rows/cols, or more complicated things like click & drag, or wheel scrolling.

+There are a few different mouse reporting modes in the wild.
+Here we document all the modes that hterm currently supports.
+It's unlikely we'll support more modes unless they offer significant functionality over the existing modes.

+Some of the modes seem to overlap, but they can largely be broken down into two different aspects: what is reported (presses/drags/etc...) and how is the message encoded.
+The terminal first calculates the values to report (via the reporting mode), then the values are encoded before being sent to the remote.

+By default, no mouse reporting is enabled, so all mouse events are handled by the native implementation (e.g. for copying content or clicking links).
+If mouse reporting is enabled, it by default uses the X10 encoding.

+If you want to enable mouse reporting, you should always use the SGR encoding.
+For reporting modes, most people want to start with the xterm extensions (so they get mouse press & release events, wheel scrolls, and keyboard modifiers).

+#### Reporting Modes

+Only mouse buttons 1 (primary aka left), 2 (secondary aka right), 3 (middle), 4 (wheel up), and 5 (wheel down) can be reported.
+All other buttons are ignored.

+##### X10

+This is the simplest and oldest mode: only mouse button presses are reported;
+no releases, and no motion/drags.
+It is enabled via DECSET 9.

+The mouse button is the button number minus 1.

+##### X11 / xterm

+Reporting is extended to support mouse button releases and keyboard modifiers.
+It is enabled via DECSET 1000.

+The mouse button status is in the bottom two bits.
+Only SGR supports reporting which mouse button was released (see the SGR encoding section below for more details).

+* `0`: Mouse button 1 is pressed.
+* `1`: Mouse button 2 is pressed.
+* `2`: Mouse button 3 is pressed.
+* `3`: The mouse button was released.

+The keyboard modifiers are encoded in bits 2, 3, and 4.
+They indicate which keyboard keys were held down.
+There is no way to detect keyboard presses/releases directly.

+* bit 2: The shift key.
+* bit 3: The meta key.
+* bit 4: The control key.

+##### Cell / Button Event Tracking

+Reporting is extended to support motion events while buttons are held down.
+It is enabled via DECSET 1002.

+##### Motion Event Tracking

+Reporting is extended to support motion events regardless of button state.
+It is enabled via DECSET 1003.

+This is not currently supported as most programs do not use it or care.
+It can end up transmitting a lot of data when the mouse is constantly moved.

+#### Encoding Modes

+If you're unsure which encoding to select, then use SGR.

+##### X10

+There is a limit of 223 rows and columns due to the protocol encoding: they made sure that each byte of data was printable, so 32 was added (which is the first printable ASCII character).
+There is also an 8-bit encoding limit, so 255 is the largest value.

+This is the default encoding if no other selection has been made.
+You should really use SGR instead though.

+The encoding takes the form of `CSI M Cb Cx Cy` where:

+* Each value has 32 added to it.
+* `Cb` is the button & keyboard modifiers.
+* `Cx` is the column (between 0 and 223).
+* `Cy` is the row (between 0 and 223).

+##### UTF-8 (Extended)

+This is like the X10 form, but since we can assume UTF-8 encoding, the row and column limit is increased to 2047.
+The values still had 32 added to them.
+Hence it is often referred to as "UTF-8" or "extended" encoding modes.

+It is enabled via DECSET 1005.

+The encoding takes the form of `CSI M Cb Cx Cy` where:

+* Each field is encoded in UTF-8.
+* Each value has 32 added to it.
+* `Cb` is the button & keyboard modifiers.
+* `Cx` is the column (between 0 and 2047).
+* `Cy` is the row (between 0 and 2047).

+##### SGR

+This is the preferred encoding format as there are no row or column limits.

+This can easily be confused with the Select Graphic Rendition (SGR) naming, but that's no coincidence: they use similar encoding formats with semi-colon delimited numbers.

+Since the value is always printable (by virtue of being a number), there is no need to add 32 to each value.

+It is enabled via DECSET 1006.

+The encoding takes the form of `CSI < Cb ; Cx ; Cy M` when a button is pressed, and `CSI < Cb ; Cx ; Cy m` when a button is released, where:

+* Each field is encoded as an ASCII integer.
+* `Cb` is the button & keyboard modifiers.
+* `Cx` is the column.
+* `Cy` is the row.

+##### urxvt

+The only other notable encoding at this time is urxvt's, but since its encoding is ambiguous with other CSI sequences, we won't support it.
+The SGR encoding supports everything that urxvt tried to do too.

+It is enabled via DECSET 1015.

+#### Wheel Mice

+Since the mouse reporting can only handle 3 buttons normally, wheel up (button 4) is encoded as mouse button 1 with 64 added to it.
+Wheel down (button 5) is mouse button 2 with 64 added to it.

+No release events are generated.

+Wheel mice events are always enabled when mouse reporting is active.

+##### Alternate Scroll Mode

+Instead of generating mouse events, the mouse wheel can be configured to emit up/down arrow key presses instead.
+This is useful when working with applications that don't understand mouse reporting, but do handle arrow keys fine.

+This mode is only active when the alternate screen is enabled.
+Otherwise, the mouse wheel is used to control local buffer scrolling.

+It is enabled via DECSET 1007.

 ## Select Graphic Rendition (SGR) {#SGR}